Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Empirical Evaluation

 \paragraph{Overheads of training/distillation.} \algA requires additional compute and memory compared to a single model's training.
 Maintaining the two matrices $\Ktp$ and $\Ktn$ requires an additional $\mathcal{O}(NL)$ memory.
 Even for relatively large datasets with, say, $N=10^6$ samples and $L=1000$ classes, this comes out to a few gigabytes.
-Note that the two matrices can be stored in main memory (or disk) and loaded into GPU memory for loss computation using data loaders provided by standard ML frameworks.
+Note that the two matrices can be stored in on disk and a batch can be loaded into memory for loss computation asynchronously using data loaders provided by standard ML frameworks.
 Thus the additional GPU memory requirement is quite small, $\mathcal{O}(bL)$ for a mini-batch size $b$, same as the memory required to maintain one-hot classification labels for a mini-batch.
+Since gradient computation is required only for the model being trained in each round, which typically is smaller than the teacher model, the backward pass is relatively cheap.
+For large datasets, loading the data for the teacher model forward pass becomes the bottleneck.
+See Appendix~\ref{app:additional} for discussion on data loading, training time, and resource requirements for a ImageNet distillation.

-As for training time, since the weak-learners we consider in each round is of significantly smaller complexity than the teacher model, the computation requirement per mini-batch of training is significantly reduced, often leading to a reduction in training time.
-Of course for models where training time is dominated by data-loading (communication) and not compute, such as recurrent networks, the improvements are not significant.
-Repeated failure of~\findwl~can also impact training time, although we did not find this to be an issue in our experiments. }
+\paragraph{Sorting $\{\mcF\}_t$ using profiling.} As mentioned in Section~\ref{sec:problem} \algA assumes the hypothesis classes in $\{\mcF\}_t$ are ordered on some metric, say, inference time.
+In practice, we achieve this at run-time by starting with a small base model, and profiling subsequent models considered in later rounds at run-time.
+For example, in PyTorch, we can use the \texttt{torch.autograd.profiler} module to profile the forward pass of a model.
+As a heuristic, we then sort the models in $\{\mcF\}_t$ based on the average inference time of the models in the ensemble. }